omnigraph/omnigraph/README.md

 # Omnigraph - Social Media Management & Marketing Platform
-#### The goal of the platform is to allow businesses to manage and distribute their content from a single place.
+#### The goal of the platform is to provide consolidation for businesses, allowing them create and manage their content in a single place and thus distributing their content across other social media platforms such as: FaceBook, Instagram, Twitter and LinkedIN.

 ## Quick Overview
 - Installation